Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 in the next subfolder.
 How do you avoid this tedious and time-consuming process?

-To be able to deploy multiple OpenTofu/Terraform modules in a single command, add a terragrunt.hcl
+To be able to deploy multiple OpenTofu/Terraform units in a single command, add a terragrunt.hcl

 root